 This makes environmental sense, and it also has a compelling commercial logic.
 In the EU alone, the circular

 economy represents a $4.5tn opportunity that could create 400,000 new jobs by 2025.

 Dell Technologies is a global leader in transforming circular design thinking into full-scale commercial practice.

 Our mobile technology, cloud computing, IoT-enabled devices and big data analytics help customers improve processes and create more value without using more resources.

 As a result of this, we were proud to receive the inaugural Accenture Award for Circular Economy Pioneers at the World Economic Forum in 2015.
-And we’re honoured to have received many more awards since then.
+And we’re honored to have received many more awards since then.

 Circular design embraces innovative thinking on sustainability at every stage of a product’s lifecycle – from initial concept to use and eventual recycling.
-See how we create products that help you do more while minimising your impact.
+See how we create products that help you do more while minimizing your impact.